 Students who have been dropped from the University are not eligible to register for credit courses in day, evening or summer sessions.

-Reinstatement of students in the General College is under the jurisdiction of the Committee on Admission and Retention.
+Reinstatement of students in the General College is under the jurisdiction of the Committee on the General College.

 Reinstatement of Upper College students is under the jurisdiction of the Dean of the College in which he is enrolled.